 Scar View Cottage sleeps 5 guests and welcomes 1 dog.

-Ideal for a solo traveller, a couple, or a family with young children, 7 Colby Lane is a wonderfully quirky house just a 5-minute walk from the centre of historic Appleby.
+Ideal for a solo traveller or a couple, 7 Colby Lane is a wonderfully quirky house just a 5-minute walk from the centre of historic Appleby.
 The characterful front of the building was built in the 18the century, with the extension - including a lovely sun room - and garden were added more recently to extend the space.
 There are plenty of walks from the front door if you want to make the most of the surrounding countryside.
 Alternatively, the town itself is bound to delight thanks to its Norman castle, wide main street, and the river running through.

 Swindale Cottage is a charming Victorian end-of-terrace cottage in the village of Warcop, just 10 minutes from Kirkby Stephen.
 It is a sleep village that reminds you of a bygone era and the slow pace of life is something that is hard to find in this modern age!
 The property sits opposite a little stream and boasts a roaring open fire, a generously sized kitchen, and an attractive garden with patio area.
 Heritage rail enthusiasts will love the proximity of both the Eden Valley and Carlisle to Settle railways, whilst walkers can enjoy a gentle stroll along the river or take on parts of one of Wainwright's long-distance walks, A Pennine Journey, which passes through the village.

 Swindale Cottage sleeps 3/4 guests and is pet-free.